 | Main | About | FAQ | Gallery | Fanart | Templates | Links | Store | CCP Blog | Guestbook |

-In New Haven, I held sessions once a week on Wednesdays from 5 - 6 PM.
+Timewise, in New Haven I held sessions once a week on Wednesdays from 5 - 6 PM.
 Sometimes I'd go past 6 PM if there were still enough kids in the room who want to make comics.
-In Pittsburgh, they've varied between Wednesday and Friday, usually starting at 4:30 PM.
+In Pittsburgh, they were on Fridays, usually starting at 4:30 PM.

 In New Haven the average was around 10-12.
 Record attendance was 18 kids in one session.
-In Pittsburgh, I usually have 3-5.
+In Pittsburgh, I usually had 3-5 in the after school program and 15-25 in the summer program.
 To put these numbers in perspective, in Taiwan I usually taught classes of 15 - 20 students.

-I tried to design it for around third grade and up.
-I had the occassional Kindergartener try his hand at it and I have several first and second graders who did very well.
-The oldest participating child so far was 12 years old.
+I try to design it for around third grade and up.
+I had the occassional Kindergartener try his hand at it and there were several first and second graders who did very well.
+The oldest participating child in New Haven was 12 years old.
 (Though there was a 25 year old who hung around for the heck of it once.)

 I did, but only if they asked me to help.
 Some students asked for help spelling words and making sentences.
 Other students just like forging ahead on their own.

 As one of the library staff told me, students look to these kinds of activities to relax and have fun, so they can "escape" the rigors of schoolwork.
 They don't want to be stuck in yet another classroom environment.
-So I used a very hands-off approach and let the students decide when they need help (this method is based off the principle of "student centered learning").
-They enjoyed being given such broad latitude.
+So I used a very hands-off approach and let the students decide when they needed help.
+They enjoyed being given such latitude.

 No. I am a volunteer, meaning the only reward I get for doing the CCP is the fun that comes from turning a group of kids into young comic writers.
 This also means that Fair Use applies to the material I use since it's all for educational purposes only.